bl000m/inception_of_things_42/doc/part_1.md

 # Setting Up the Project for Part_1
-This guide will help you set up the project using a virtual machine on VirtualBox.
-The virtual machine will be stored in /sgoinfre/goinfre/Perso/yourname to avoid exceeding the size limit.

 ## Create a Virtual Machine
 - save it in /sgoinfre/goinfre/Perso/yourname to avoid exceeding the size limit